Power of Attorney helps other make financial decisions when you can’t

 - Directives that are too specific or too general can also lead to mismanagement

 - Appointing joint POA’s can lead to disagreements

 Make sure you take the time to appoint the right person you can trust and review your documentation regularly.
-Also, the Power of Attorney that you appoint does not have to be an Attorney (lawyer).
-It can be very time consuming and expensive to try appoint a POA after someone has become mentally incapable so it is wise to take care of this when your mental capacity is sound.
+Also, the Power of Attorney that you appoint does not have to be an attorney (lawyer).
+It can be very time consuming and expensive to try to appoint a POA after someone has become mentally incapable so it is wise to take care of this when your mental capacity is sound.